HTML <acronym> tag

 When writing in HTML, the <acronym> tag is an inline element used to create an acronym.
 It is useful when you want to shorten a phrase, but still want to give additional information to visitors, search engines, and browsers.
 The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.

 The CPU ran hot.

-Within an HTML tag, an attribute dictates certain aspects of an HTML element.
+In an HTML tag, attributes dictate certain aspects of an HTML element.
 Attributes are made up of a name and value pair.
 While the <acronym> tag does not have any unique attributes, it does utilize all of the standard attributes.

 *Until it is removed in a future version of HTML